daattali/beautiful-jekyll/index.md

 ## Experiment

 We traned 6 models with the same architecture to predict 6 different features.
-For each feature we used a separate dataset which consisted of 3 columns: '''qouteID, quotation, feature_name'''.
+For each feature we used a separate dataset which consisted of 3 columns: ``` qouteID, quotation, feature_name```.
 Each dataset was split into train, validation and test sets.
-The plots show the training history of model for '''date_of_birth''' prediction.
+The plots show the training history of model for ``` date_of_birth``` prediction.
 <img src="plots/loss_acc.jpg" />
 We can see that both train and test losses go down as well as accuracy goes up until the 7th epoch.
 It means that seven epochs is enough for the training process and after it network starts overfitting.